What Is HPV and How Does it Affect the Body?

 Fact: Using condoms correctly can lower your risk of getting HPV, however, it doesn’t prevent the risk entirely (2). - Myth 4: HPV is only a concern for women.

-How effective is vaccination?
-Vaccination has the potential to prevent as much as 90% of HPV-related cancers.
+How effective is the vaccination?
+It has the potential to prevent as much as 90% of HPV-related cancers.
 Since the vaccines were rolled out in 2006, the incidences of HPV-related cancers and genital warts have declined as much as 88% in teen girls and 81% in young adult women in the US (4).

-Treatment Options for HPV and Related Conditions
+When Treatment Is Needed for HPV and Related Conditions

 Living with HPV: Tips and Support

-Here are some general tips and strategies to deal with HPV:
+Strategies to deal with HPV:

 Abortion and HPV